Diving in St. Kitts

 Permanent settlement dates back to 3,000 BC, which was followed by a succession of Indian tribes that included the Arawak, then the Kalinago.
 It would not get settled by the British, led by Thomas Warner, until 1623 at Road Town.
 Interestingly, the island, two years later was the site of the first French settlement at Dieppe.
 Hearing of a planned Kalinago raid to ambush the settlements, Warner attacked the Kalinago settlement and killed 2,000 men.
 Afterwards, the island was split between the British and French.
 Several decades of battles later, they island became part of Britain in 1967, then gained independence in 1983.
 In 2005, after 365-years, the island abandoned its sugar industry, and turned entirely to tourism.
 The arts, with distinct African influence, thrive on St. Kitts, especially in pottery, where red clay pieces have become especially important.
 And the island’s Batik is coveted around the world.
 There’s also the Caribbean’s largest fort, Fort Brimstone and the rainforest has a population of curious vervet monkeys.
 An abundance of rock art remains on the island, too.
 Read more on the history of St. Kitts here.

-St. Kitts is located in the West Indies.
-St. Kitt is is bordered by the Caribbean Sea to the west and the Atlantic Ocean to the East.
+St. Kitts and Nevis are located in the Eastern Caribbean in the West Indies.
+The West side of St. Kitts faces the Caribbean Sea, while the East side of St. Kitts faces the Atlantic Ocean.
 Nevis & St. Kitts form one country, the Federation of Saint Kitts and Nevis which share approximately 100 square miles in total, Nevis with 35 square miles and St. Kitts with 65 square miles.
 St Kitts is 5 miles wide by 18 miles long.
 The two islands are separated by a 2 mile channel known as The Narrows.